wonsunahn/CS1632_MonkeySim_ExtraCredit/README.md

 ## Extra Credit Submission

 1. Fill in ReportTemplate.docx with the "memory-before.png" and
-   "memory-after.png" files generated above and exort to ReportTemplate.pdf.
+   "memory-after.png" files generated above and export to ReportTemplate.pdf.

 1. Commit and push all your code and your report to your GitHub classroom repository.